mim1q/MineCells/changelogs/minecells_1.5.0.md

 - Prison Stone Pressure Plate, Prison Stone Button,
 - Putrid Pressure Plate, Putrid Button, Putrid Sign
 - Added the missing recipes for Putrid Boards
+- Elevators can now be powered with hidden redstone (from below or from the side)

 ## Dimensions